hanhy06/emote/docs/mkdocs/docs/server/advanced-usage.md

 ]
 ```

-An idle emote does not need to appear in the permission entry's `emotes` list.
-This allows idle-only emotes that do not appear in menus, searches, command suggestions, or the wheel.
-Idle playback still respects `standalone`, `disabled`, and cooldown policies unless the player has `emote.bypass`.

 An idle emote does not start while another emote is playing.
 A failed attempt is retried after one second.
 When several candidates are available, Emote avoids selecting the most recently played emote twice in a row when possible.

 ## Sequences